 It wouldn’t be until late 2017 that FilmBook found out why Malinda Money had been continuously denied press accreditation.

-It wouldn’t be until right before Malinda Money no longer worked for FilmBook, in early 2018, that we realized that other key components, besides incentivisation, had always been missing from our performance management system.
+It wouldn’t be until right before Malinda Money no longer worked for FilmBook, in early 2018, that they realized what other key components, besides incentivisation, had always been missing from their performance management system.

 Recontact and News Writing Agreement